It's important to teach toddlers independence. It helps them build self-reliance and confidence. Let's look at five steps to promote independence.

 Step 1: Setting realistic expectations

 Achieving toddler independence?
 Start small!
 Provide age-appropriate, easily achievable tasks.
 Give clear instructions and demonstrate.
 Break bigger tasks into smaller steps.
 Encourage decision-making; let them choose clothes, snacks, etc. Offer support - remind, assist - but don't take over.
 Celebrate milestones!
 Praise efforts, show appreciation.
 Every child is unique: consider abilities and pace.
-My daughter was two when she started dressing - there were mismatched socks and backwards shirts but she kept trying.
-Gradually step back as they grow more confident.
-Today, she dresses herself with ease - a rewarding journey that taught us the importance of realistic expectations and fostering independence.

 Step 2: Providing opportunities for decision-making